pUrGe12/TerminAI_V2/README.md

 - [ ] Introduce verbose outputs for installing things.
 - [ ] Test the changing of commands in different operating systems...
 For windows bypass execution policy first
-- [ ] Update the structure in the image.

 ---